Thesis: Training Efficient Recursive Language Models [Work In Progress at ETH Zurich]

 Research Interests

-- Multi-agent LLM systems and autonomous scientific discovery
+- Multi-agent systems and autonomous scientific discovery

 - Reinforcement learning for complex decision-making